-American Indians (AI) and Alaska Natives (AN) eligible for one of the Minnesota Health Care Programs (MHCP), including Medical Assistance (MA), General Assistance Medical Care (GAMC), and MinnesotaCare, are eligible for all covered services of the applicable MHCP program, even if they are also eligible for services provided through the IHS or tribal facilities.
+American Indians (AI) and Alaska Natives (AN) eligible for one of the Minnesota Health Care Programs (MHCP), including Medical Assistance (MA) and MinnesotaCare, are eligible for all covered services of the applicable MHCP program, even if they are also eligible for services provided through the IHS or tribal facilities.

 All services billed to MHCP must be:

 Under Minnesota Statutes 256B.0625, subd.34, all covered MHCP services provided through IHS and tribal facilities are eligible for payment.
 A tribal provider may offer services beyond the scope of IHS facility services, including home health, chemical dependency, mental health, and transportation.
 Tribal governments may also seek certification from DHS to provide Child Welfare Targeted Case Management (CW-TCM) services and Relocation Service Coordination (RSC).

 Services that are not covered services are listed in the related chapters of the MHCP Provider Manual.

 Services for MinnesotaCare recipients who are adults without children are paid according to the payment methodology noted in the applicable individual service sections of the manual.